EXCLUSIVE-U.S. moves to cut Huawei off from global chip suppliers

 The U.S. Commerce Department said it was amending an export rule to "strategically target Huawei’s acquisition of semiconductors that are the direct product of certain U.S. software and technology."

-The department added the "announcement cuts off Huawei’s efforts to undermine U.S. export controls."
+Reuters first reported the news ahead of the department's release.
+The department said its "announcement cuts off Huawei’s efforts to undermine U.S. export controls."

-The rule change is a blow to Huawei, the world's no. 2 smartphone maker, as well as to Taiwan's TSMC 2330.TW, a major producer of chips for Huawei's HiSilicon unit as well as mobile phone rivals Apple Inc AAPL.O and Qualcomm Inc QCOM.O.
+The rule change is a blow to Huawei, the world's no. 2 smartphone maker, as well as to Taiwan's Taiwan Semiconductor Manufacturing Co Ltd 2330.TW, a major producer of chips for Huawei's HiSilicon unit as well as mobile phone rivals Apple Inc AAPL.O and Qualcomm Inc QCOM.O.
+TMSC announced late Thursday it would build a $12 billion chip factory in Arizona.
+TSMC did not immediately comment Friday. [nL1N2CW20O]

 Huawei, which needs semiconductors for its widely used smartphones and telecoms equipment, is at the heart of a battle for global technological dominance between the United States and China.